Rose Forever x Pink October

 Pink Ribbon

 The international symbol of breast cancer awareness is the famous pink ribbon.
 Breast Cancer Awareness Month was launched in 1985 by the American Cancer Society and Imperial Chemical Industries.
-It was designated first to encourage women to get regular mammograms, which at that time, it wasn't that common.
+It was designated first to encourage women to get regular mammograms, which at that time, wasn't that common.
 The idea around breast cancer awareness continued in the early 1990s when Evelyn Lauder (of Estée Lauder) established the Breast Cancer Research Foundation that set the pink ribbon as a universal symbol for the disease.

-In support of everyone touched by breast cancer, we focused more in this year's campaign on promoting and donating to one of the most trustworthy organizations.
-Here, at Rose Forever New York, we make products in different shades of pink, textures, and designs inspired by people and nature, and we hope to achieve the support of the entire breast cancer community worldwide.
-That's why for every pink bouquet sold this month, and the pink suede 36 we will donate to BCRF.ORG.
+In support of everyone touched by breast cancer, from NYC, Houston, Los Angeles, Chicago, Atlanta, Las Vegas, Miami, Dallas, Phoenix, Seattle, Denver, Nashville, San Francisco, and Boston — and near me — Rose Forever is committed to supporting this vital cause.
+Here at Rose Forever, we make products in different shades of pink, textures, and designs inspired by people and nature, and we hope to achieve the support of the entire breast cancer community worldwide.
+That's why for every pink bouquet sold this month, including the pink suede 36, we will donate to BCRF.ORG.

 Together, we are celebrating a better and healthier future and supporting an exceptional cause.
+Explore our forever rose arrangements in pink and show your support.